tars/tars/docs/en/tasks-and-watchers.md

 * all tasks, which is used to build your project are started;
 * after build-proccess all watchers will be started.
 They will watch for files in your project and start tasks after file-change.

-All build-in tasks are in the `tars/tasks` directory.
-They are divided into folders according to the task type.
-Build-in watchers are in the `tars/watchers` directory.
+All built-in tasks are in the `tars/tasks` directory.
+They are divided into folders according to the task type. built-in watchers are in the `tars/watchers` directory.
 You can add your own tasks and watchers in `tars/user-tasks`/`tars/user-watchers`.

 When you add tasks or watchers it is recommended to use: